arshinalbab/docs/docs/libraries/react/4_pagination.md

 hide_table_of_contents: true
 ---

-snoopForms makes it very easy to build Typeform-style forms (one question per page) as well as longer, more complex forms on one page.
+snoopReact makes it very easy to build Typeform-style forms (one question per page) as well as longer, more complex forms on one page.

 To add a new page to your form, simply import `snoopPage` from the library and wrap the question into a `<snoopPage>` tag, like so: